Shin-Soo Choo

-Shin-Soo Choo (Korean: 추신수; Hanja: 秋信守; [tɕʰu.ɕin.su]; born July 13, 1982) is a South Korean professional baseball outfielder and designated hitter for the SSG Landers of the KBO League.
-He has played in Major League Baseball (MLB) for the Seattle Mariners, Cleveland Indians, Cincinnati Reds, and Texas Rangers.
+Shin-Soo Choo (Korean: 추신수; Hanja: 秋信守; [tɕʰu.ɕin.su]; born July 13, 1982) is a South Korean former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Seattle Mariners, Cleveland Indians, Cincinnati Reds, and Texas Rangers, before ending his career in the KBO League with the SSG Landers.
+Choo left MLB as the record holder for most career home runs (218) hit by an Asian-born player in the league, which was later passed by Shohei Ohtani.

 Choo was selected as the Most Valuable Player (MVP) and Best Pitcher of the WBSC U-18 Baseball World Cup as South Korea won the event.
 Choo signed a $1.35 million contract with the Mariners after the championship and converted to the outfield.
+With the Cleveland Indians, Choo recorded two consecutive seasons of 20 home runs and 20 stolen bases.
+Before the 2014 season, he signed a $130 million contract with the Texas Rangers.
+In 2015, Choo became the first Asian-born player to hit for the cycle in MLB.

 In 2018, Choo earned a selection to his first career Major League Baseball All-Star Game.
 During that season, he safely reached base in 52 consecutive games, the longest such single-season streak in Texas Rangers history.
-As of 2018, he led all active major league ballplayers in career hit by pitch, with 132.
+He also ranks 24th among all major leaguers in career hit by pitch, with 152.
+In 2021, Choo returned to South Korea to play in the KBO League, before retiring at the end of the 2024 KBO League season.